dakbill/sms/README.md

 A guardian can perform the following tasks:

 * Pay their ward's Fees.
-* View their ward's daily lesson schedule.
+* View their ward's daily lessons schedule.
 * View the Academic caledar.
 * Render graphical models of their ward's academic progress.
 * View their ward's academic progress.